 There are a number of requirements to be eligible to request a labour agreement.
 These include:

-- you must demonstrate that your business has been operating in Australia for the last 12 months and financially able to support the proposed workers;
+- you must demonstrate that your business has been operating in Australia for the last 12 months and is financially able to support the proposed workers;

 - there must be no adverse information against your business (for example, that the business is insolvent, has broken the law or has provided the Department of Home Affairs with any false or misleading information in the past);